-Development of Virus Biosensor for Detection of Viruses
+Development of Virus Biosensor for Viral Detection

 Recently, with pandemics such as SARS, MERS and Covid-19, biosensors for the detection of viral pathogens have attracted a lot of interest.
 The rapid identification of the presence of a virus in contaminated food or water, surfaces or in a patients samples is a prerequisite to efficiently counteract viral outbreaks, epidemics as well as bioterrorism.